YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 12. Border Line Color

-Now we are going to add some extra detail, we will paint the border line with color and you will notice that by doing this our animation will look even better.
+Now we're going to add an extra detail: we'll color the border line, and you'll realize that by doing this, our animation will look even better.

-To do this we create a new layer above the Line layer called: Line Color.
+To do this, we create a new layer above the Line layer called: Line Color.
 And we go to Edit - Fill.
-But it is very important to have activated in the layers panel: Snap to Lower Layer, as I show in the following image:
+But it's very important to have activated in the layer panel: Clip to Layer Below, as shown in the following image:

 13. Animation Environment

-Now we are going to play with the lighting of the animation.
+Now we are going to play with the animation's lighting.
 We will create a new raster layer named: Environment.
-We go to Edit - Fill to paint the entire work area, with the same color as the border line.
-And in the layers panel in the blending modes we activate: Multiplication and lower the opacity to 70%.
+We go to Edit - Fill to paint the entire work area with the same color as the border line.
+And in the layer panel, in the blending modes, we activate: Multiply and lower the opacity to 70%.

-Although this animation will have flat colors we need to create depth between the foreground and background elements.
-To do this, we are going to create a new raster layer above all the others and name it: Shadows.
-And with the pen tool we paint only the background of the animation.
+While this animation will have flat colors, we need to create depth between the foreground and background elements.
+To do this, we will create a new raster layer above all others and name it: Shadows.
+And with the pen tool, we paint only the background of the animation.
 We will also leave the opacity at 70%.

 15. Animation Lighting

-As a final touch we can create a new raster layer called: Light.
-To add a few small touches of lighting to the scene, in blending mode we change it to Add (Brightness) and leave the opacity at 50%.
+As a final touch, we can create a new raster layer called: Light.
+To add some small touches of lighting to the scene, we change its blending mode to Add (Glow) and leave the opacity at 50%.

 16. 2D Camera in Clip Studio PAINT

-If you want to change the camera frame, that can be easily done in Clip Studio PAINT by creating a 2D Camera, but before we create it we're going to turn on the 2D camera render, which will actually show us the camera frame that we'll export as video or gif.
+If you want to change the camera frame, you can easily do that in Clip Studio PAINT by creating a 2D Camera.
+But before creating it, we will activate the 2D camera rendering, which will truly show us the camera frame we will export as a video or gif.

-First we go to Animation - Playback Settings - Render 2D Camera.
+First, go to Animation - Playback settings - Render 2D camera.

-If in the timeline we activate beach we will see the real shot of our camera.
+If we activate play on the timeline, we will see the real shot of our camera.

 Now we will create a new camera to change the frame.
-To do this we go to: Animation - New Animation Layer - 2D Camera Folder.
+To do this, go to: Animation - New animation layer - 2D Camera Folder.

-And with the Operation tool we can move the camera in the frame that we want.
+And with the Operation tool, we can move the camera to the frame we want.

-But for the camera to work we need to move all the layers and bring them inside the Camera folder, like this:
+But for the camera to work, we need to move all the layers and put them inside the Camera folder, like this:

-And if we activate play we see the final frame of the camera that we have edited.
+And if we activate play, we see the final camera frame that we have edited.

 17. Light Animation

-As a final detail we are going to make an animation of the light in a very simple way.
-To do this we create one: New animation folder above all the layers, we name it Light.
+As a final detail, we are going to create a very simple light animation.
+To do this, we create a: New animation folder above all layers, and name it Light.

-We take the light layer created earlier and put it inside the new animation folder called Light.
+We take the previously created light layer and put it inside the new animation folder called Light.

 And we select the drawing called Light 1

-In the timeline in the area where the drawing is with the right button - Duplicate layer.
+On the timeline, in the area where the drawing is, right-click - Duplicate layer.

-We now have 2 of the same drawings inside the Light animation folder.
+Now we have 2 identical drawings inside the Light animation folder.
 Now we go to frame 3 and activate: Specify Cels.

-And we select drawing 2 called Light 2, finally we change the opacity to 70%.
+And we select drawing 2 called Light 2, finally changing its opacity to 70%.

-Then at the top of the light animation with Right Click - Copy.
+Then at the top of the light animation, right-click - Copy.

-Then in frame 5 with right button - Paste.
+Then in frame 5, right-click - Paste.
 And we do the same with the rest of the frames.

 18. Export Animation as Movie